 However, in the words of Dan Quayle: “The future will be better tomorrow.”

-This multi-stakeholder project is a prime example of how women can mould themselves based on changes in climate, socio-economics, and technology to thrive and flourish like never before.
+This multi-stakeholder project is a prime example of how women can mold themselves based on changes in climate, socio-economics, and technology to thrive and flourish like never before.

 Technology will play an essential role to help accelerate the realization of Sustainable Development Goals (SDG for agriculture).
 With women adapting to more straightforward and cost-effective farming and livestock tending methods, the yield increases manifold.

-CropIn has been successfully doing this for the past 4 years through the SLACC initiative, providing women farmers with access to better opportunities and assistance wherever they need.
+Cropin has been successfully doing this for the past 4 years through the SLACC initiative, providing women farmers with access to better opportunities and assistance wherever they need them.

 With complete farm management solutions like SmartFarm®, it is easier to map plots, attain better agronomic knowledge, get weather forecasts, plan damage prevention, etc. This information is especially beneficial for areas prone to adversities like drought and flood.

-CropIn realises that understanding technology can be overwhelming for rural women but not impossible.
-Keeping these challenges in mind, CropIn offers regular interactive sessions to the advisory field agents, who educate these farmers on the grassroots level.
-We have designed the process in 5 stages that will help with rural upliftment and women empowerment in steps:
+Cropin realizes that understanding technology can be overwhelming for rural women but not impossible.
+Keeping these challenges in mind, Cropin offers regular interactive sessions to the advisory field agents, who educate these farmers on the grassroots level.
+We have designed the process in 5 stages that will help with rural upliftment and women empowerment in steps: planning, configuration, training, the start of season, harvest.

 The UN is trying to meet all 17 of its SDG goals by 2030.
 Achieving these SDGs will bring about a change for the better by identifying and strengthening individuals’ abilities to improve their lives and others around them.

-Every organisation works with a service motive in one way or the other, as expressed by its CSR.
-Several companies like Wrigley’s (Shubh Mint program) and Vodafone took the initiative with CropIn, thousands of lives in Rajasthan and Uttar Pradesh, and more in other regions, have changed for the better.
+Every organization works with a service motive in one way or the other, as expressed by its CSR.
+Several companies like Wrigley’s (Shubh Mint program) and a leading telecommunications copmany in India took the initiative with Cropin, thousands of lives in Uttar Pradesh and Rajasthan, and more in other regions, have changed for the better.